 If you are not guilty of the charges and do not want to enter into ARD or plead guilty, we will fully investigate your case and fight to have your charges dropped completely.

 We are aggressive and experienced Pittsburgh drug attorneys.
-We will thoroughly investigate your case and build a strong defense strategy in order to negotiate with the courts and plea your case for the best possible outcome.
+We will thoroughly investigate your case and build a strong defense strategy in order to negotiate with the courts and plead your case for the best possible outcome.

 We will try to have your charges reduced or withdrawn.
 We understand the needs of our clients and have compassion for the ordeal they are going through.

 When your future and freedom are on the line, you need an excellent attorney who is going to work aggressively to defend your rights – someone who is compassionate and cares about you and your family.

 Pittsburgh Criminal Lawyer Christopher Thomas is skilled and experienced at winning tough cases and fighting for the charges to be reduced or dropped altogether.

 Call today for a free case evaluation.